Towson Car Accident Attorney

 We’ll aggressively fight the insurance companies and won’t back down by accepting an undervalued settlement.
 Attorney Leppler will personally handle your case from beginning to end with an unwavering commitment to win.

 Is the Consultation with John Leppler Really Free?

 Yes, your free consultation is 100% free, with no obligation on your part.
-When you call or email, Baltimore car collision attorney John Leppler will ask you questions about your accident and injuries, provide you with your legal options, and help you decide the best course of action for your unique circumstances.
+When you call or email, John Leppler will ask you questions about your accident and injuries, provide you with your legal options, and help you decide the best course of action for your unique circumstances.
 We welcome the opportunity to answer all of your questions.

-As a top local Baltimore car accident lawyer, John Leppler offers the important convenience and qualities that you won’t always find at big law firms:
+As an experienced Towson auto accident lawyer, John Leppler offers the important convenience and qualities that you won’t always find at big law firms:

 - 24/7 accessibility and attention to detail throughout the legal process

 - Same-day responses to messages

 - Aggressive dealing with insurance companies and opposing attorneys

 - Personalized and customized attention to the details of your unique case

 If you’ve been injured in an auto accident in Towson, first seek immediate medical attention, then contact us either by email or by phone at 443-955-1989 for a same-day response, even before you contact your insurance company.